DevAggarwal01/go-hit/README.md

   - Specific age is not collected
   - Selected age group displayed to other users because the app promotes physical interaction between 2 users in real life
 - In-App Messaging
-- - History of chat maintained between users maintained
+  - History of chat maintained between users maintained
+- User ID
+  - App generates identifiable code for each user